chiefonboarding/Documentation/docs/index.md

 ## Privacy
 We care about your privacy.
 ChiefOnboarding does not contain any weird or creepy trackers and you can even host it on your own servers if you really want full control over it.
 You will probably find that some of the integrations require quite a lot of permissions from a third party.
 I want to emphasise here that ChiefOnboarding does not ping home, ever!
 We will never receive any information from your server.

 For companies that use our servers, we can collect error logs for them.
-This will ensure quick bugfixes and therefore also greater stability of the platform.
-This is always on an opt-in bases - it's disabled by default.
+This will ensure quick bug fixes and therefore also greater stability of the platform.
+This is always on an opt-in basis - it's disabled by default.

 ## Support
 Currently (Sept-Dec 2020), we have an average response time to questions of 1 hour and an average response time of 2 hours for bug fixes (actually fixing the bug, not just acknowledging the bug report).
 While those aren't official SLAs, we do our best to keep those averages as low as they are.
 Email support is only part of our paid plans, users hosting their own copy will have to default back to Github issues (and it takes more time to get back to you - paying customers are always in the priority queue).
-With the hosted package, you get best of both worlds: the openness of open source software with the fast support of a premium software package.
+With the hosted package, you get the best of both worlds: the openness of open source software with the fast support of a premium software package.

 Helpful links: